SquareBracketAssociates/Booklet-Glorp/Chapters/Glorp/Glorp.md

 the table object.
 The first argument of the method is name of the field
 \(aka _column_\) in your table, the second one is the datatype.

-For the datatype we're not specifying any particular implementation of the type but instead we send a message to the _platform_ object, and in Glorp jargon the platform is the RDBMS we'll be using.
+For the datatype, we're not specifying any particular implementation of the type but instead we send a message to the _platform_ object, and in Glorp jargon the platform is the RDBMS we'll be using.